Reversible Semen Analysis Factors

 Fertility Impact of Pyospermia

-A normal by-product of the body’s metabolic processes is the creation of reactive oxygen species (ROS), also called free radicals (for more information, see the "Oxidative Stress" section of this website).
+A normal by-product of the body’s metabolic processes is the creation of reactive oxygen species (ROS).

 Under normal circumstances the body is very well equipped to clean up these ROS before they can cause any damage to cells, tissues, or organs.
 Small amounts of ROS are produced by the sperm themselves, but white blood cells generate very large amounts of these damaging substances.
 In pyospermia, with its elevated levels of white blood cells, the increased amounts of ROS can overwhelm the body’s cleanup mechanisms, resulting in oxidative stress.
 Sperm are especially sensitive to oxidative stress-related damage because of the compact structure of their DNA (genetic material), their natural lack of antioxidants, and their inability to effectively repair damage.